 No, it’s not as easy to get pedagogical pieces published as it once was, but getting published is a bit of a game.
 Persistence pays off.
 And even if the piece is not published, the benefits listed above still accrue.

 This blog and the newsletter demonstrate how diverse pedagogical scholarship is.
 The range of possibilities is enormous.
 There is room for creativity.
-You can start with something short, like an article for The Teaching Professor or some other national or local newsletter publication.
-I’d be happy to consider guest authored blogs.
+You can start with something short, like an article for The Teaching Professor, Faculty Focus, or some other national or local publication.